December 16, 2018

 I. Don’t Let Bitter Things Make You Bitter

-- But God wasn't finished with her story and God isn't finished with your story either.
+Now, the thing is, God wasn't finish with her story, and God isn't finished with your story either.
 Don't let bitter things make you bitter.

 A. God teaches faith along the way